Essilor: 1972–1979: Creation of Essilor

 After many years as rivals, Essel and Silor merged on 1 January 1972 to form Essilor, then the world's third-largest ophthalmic optical firm.
 Its first year of existence was marked by the creation of Valoptec, a non-trading company composed of stockholder managers who held half the company's capital stock, and the purchase of Benoist-Bethiot, a French lens manufacturer specializing in progressive lenses.

 In the mid-1970s, Essilor focused on becoming a true optical group specializing in plastic progressive lenses.
 Many subsidiary activities were first sold off, but in 1974 Essilor fused Benoist-Bethiot with Guilbert-Routit, creating the subsidiary BBGR.
+Essilor began its transformation from mainly an exporting company to an international company by opening a manufacturing plant in the United Kingdom, and acquiring manufacturing plants in the United States, Ireland and the Philippines.
 In 1975, the company was listed on the stock exchange.
 The innovations by Essel and Silor led to the Varilux Orma's launch in 1976.